 Training for Researchers and DPhil Students

-We have a number of free training courses available to help you learn about and develop your public engagement skills.
-Unless otherwise stated these courses are available to all (DPhil students, researchers at all levels, and professional services/support staff).
+Our public engagement with research training sessions are free and designed to help you learn about and develop your public engagement skills.
+Unless otherwise stated these courses are available to all (DPhil students, researchers at all levels, and professional services/support staff) in both the MPLS and Medical Sciences Divisions.

 Discover what elements of storytelling and narrative can be used to enhance a profession in the sciences.
 Craft compelling and moving stories from your experiences as a scientist using these key story elements: character, conflict, structure, metaphor and description.
 Apply these storytelling and narrative skills to working in the sciences: communicating research to a range of audiences (including publics, media and funding bodies); enhancing presentation skills; telling scientific stories across a range of media.
 Robert Holtom is a professional storyteller and consultant who has worked with a range of organisations to help them refine and hone their stories for a variety of audiences.